Attracting and advertising for suitable applicants

 - Contacting a relevant Industry Training Organisation (ITO).

 - Developing a relationship with local education providers, eg by providing temporary work experience opportunities for students that may lead to permanent job placements.

 - If you are thinking of recruiting overseas, visit Immigration New Zealand(external link) for visa information.

 Private sector employers do not have to advertise a vacancy unless they have a specific requirement in employment agreements or workplace policies.
 Some workplace employment agreements or policies state that the employer has to advertise internally before externally, or will give preference to employees who have recently been made redundant.

-Many employers in the public sector are required by the State Sector Act 1988 to notify a vacancy to make sure that suitably qualified applicants are aware of the vacancy, and they must then appoint the applicant best suited to the position.
+Many employers in the public sector are required by the Public Service Act 2020 to notify a vacancy to make sure that suitably qualified applicants are aware of the vacancy, and they must then appoint the applicant best suited to the position.